shamsow/shamsow/README.md

 <br/>
 ![Sadat's GitHub language stats](https://github-readme-stats.vercel.app/api/top-langs/?username=shamsow&layout=compact&count_private=true&langs_count=10)

-> I'm a CS sophomore studying at KAIST in South Korea with a particular interest in `web development`
+> I'm a CS junior studying at KAIST in South Korea with a particular interest in `web development`
 >
 > Find more about me on [LinkedIn](https://www.linkedin.com/in/sadat-shams-chowdhury/)